All the Pretty Horses (novel): Plot summary

-Rawlins and Grady travel farther south.
+Rawlins and Grady travel further south.
 In the fertile oasis region of Coahuila known as the Bolsón de Cuatro Ciénegas, they find employment at a large ranch.
 There, Grady encounters the ranch owner's beautiful daughter, Alejandra.
 As Rawlins pursues work with the ranch hands, Grady's skill with horses catches the eye of the owner, who brings him into the ranch house and promotes him to a more responsible position as a horse trainer and breeder.
-Grady begins an affair with Alejandra, which attracts the attention of Alejandra's great aunt, an intelligent and strong-willed widow who in her younger days defied social convention by being involved with Mexican revolutionaries.
-She tells Grady about the consequences in Mexican society of a woman losing her honor, and how Alejandra can ill afford to be seen in the presence of Grady due to its potential effect on her reputation.
-The aunt recounts her own story of love and loss, and says, though it might seem she would be sympathetic to her grandniece's desire, it has the opposite effect: she opposes their involvement.
+Grady begins an affair with Alejandra, which attracts the attention of Alejandra's great aunt.
+She tells Grady about the consequences in Mexican society of a woman losing her honor, and how Alejandra cannot afford to be seen in the presence of Grady due to its potential effect on her reputation.
+The aunt recounts her own story of love and loss, and says, though it might seem she would be sympathetic to her grandniece's desire, it has the opposite effect.

 As Grady and Alejandra secretly become more deeply involved, a group of Mexican rangers visit the ranch and then ride off without explanation.
 Alejandra returns to Mexico City, where she is in school, and Grady plans to ask her to admit her true feelings for him upon her return.
-When he confides this to a senior ranch hand who has been kind to him, Grady is surprised to learn Alejandra has returned to the ranch without coming to see him.
+When he confides this to a senior ranch hand who has been kind to him, Grady is surprised to learn Alejandra has returned without visiting him.

-Somewhat later, the Mexican rangers return and arrest Rawlins and Grady.
-They are brought to a dismal holding cell where they discover Blevins is also in custody.
-They learn Blevins had escaped his pursuers but subsequently returned to the village where he had recovered his horse, this time to retrieve the Colt pistol.
+Sometime later, the Mexican rangers return and arrest Rawlins and Grady.
+They are brought to a holding cell where they discover Blevins is also in custody.
+They learn Blevins had escaped his pursuers, but subsequently returned to the village where he had recovered his horse, this time to retrieve the pistol.
 In the process, he shot and killed a man.

 The three boys are interrogated and beaten, and a crooked police captain threatens them.
 While they are being transferred from their small jail to a larger prison, the captain and police officers detour to a remote ranch.
-Blevins is led off while Rawlins and Grady watch powerlessly; then they hear gunshots as Blevins is executed.
+Blevins is led off while Rawlins and Grady watch powerlessly.
+They then hear gunshots as Blevins is executed.